The best things to do in Saint Lucia

 Go snorkelling

-One of the best activities in St Lucia is to go snorkelling.
-The water here is teaming with life.
-Whether you want to go on a guided snorkelling tour or bring/buy your own snorkel equipment and go straight from a beach, and whether you are a first timer or experienced snorkeller, there are many options for all.
-Most hotels can arrange snorkel trips for you or go with a tour operator:
+One of the best activities in Saint Lucia is to go snorkelling.
+The water here is teeming with life.
+You can either go on a guided snorkelling tour or bring/buy your own snorkel equipment and go straight from one of these beaches:

 • Anse Chastanet